decentralized-identity/bbs-signature/draft-irtf-cfrg-bbs-signatures.md

 2. domain = calculate_domain(PK, Q_1, (H_1, ..., H_L), header)
 3. if domain is INVALID, return INVALID
 4. B = P1 + Q_1 * domain + H_1 * msg_1 + ... + H_L * msg_L
-5. if e(A, W + P2 * e) * e(B, -P2) != Identity_GT, return INVALID
+5. if e(A, W + BP' * e) * e(B, -BP') != Identity_GT, return INVALID
 6. return VALID
 ```

 ### Proof Generation (ProofGen)

 This operation computes a zero-knowledge proof-of-knowledge of a signature, while optionally selectively disclosing from the original set of signed messages.
 The "prover" may also supply a presentation header, see [Presentation header selection](#presentation-header-selection) for more details.
+Validating the resulting proof (using the `ProofVerify` algorithm defined in (#proof-verification-proofverify)), guarantees the integrity and authenticity of the revealed messages, as well as the possession of a valid signature (for the public key `PK`) by the prover.

+The `ProofGen` operation will accept that signature as an input.
+It is RECOMMENDED to validate that signature, using the inputted public key `PK`, with the `Verify` operation defined in (#signature-verification-verify).

 The messages supplied in this operation MUST be in the same order as when supplied to [Sign](#signature-generation-sign).
 To specify which of those messages will be disclosed, the prover can supply the list of indexes (`disclosed_indexes`) that the disclosed messages have in the array of signed messages.
 Each element in `disclosed_indexes` MUST be a non-negative integer, in the range from 1 to `length(messages)`.